Home/Articles/News

 What is the AS Designs Arc V2?

-The Arc V2 is the second generation of AS Designs' forced reset trigger (FRT) for AR-pattern rifles, unveiled at SHOT Show 2026.
-It is a complete redesign rather than an iteration on the original Arc, featuring reduced system drag, a smoother reset, three selector throw configurations, and expanded platform compatibility including HK and B&T systems.
+The Arc-Fire V2 is the second generation of AS Designs' forced reset selector (FRS) for AR-pattern rifles and compatible host platforms, unveiled at SHOT Show 2026.
+It is a selector/cam system that works with compatible triggers rather than a complete drop-in trigger cassette.
+V2 is a complete redesign rather than an iteration on the original Arc, featuring reduced system drag, a smoother reset, multiple selector throw configurations, and expanded platform compatibility including HK and B&T systems.

 How is a forced reset trigger different from a binary trigger?

-A forced reset trigger uses the bolt carrier's rearward motion to mechanically reset the trigger, allowing rapid follow-up shots while maintaining semi-automatic operation (one round per pull).
+A forced reset system uses bolt carrier movement to mechanically reset the trigger, allowing rapid follow-up shots while maintaining semi-automatic operation (one round per pull).
 A binary trigger fires one round on pull and another on release.
-FRTs like the Arc V2 feel closer to a traditional semi-auto trigger with faster splits, while binary triggers double the effective rate of fire per pull cycle.
+The Arc-Fire V2 is an FRS selector/cam system, not a complete trigger cassette, so it works with compatible existing triggers instead of replacing the entire fire-control group.

 When will the Arc V2 be available?

-AS Designs expects to release the Arc V2 in March 2026.
-Pre-release testing has already run over 5,000 rounds across multiple platforms including the DPMS Kitty Kat, Daniel Defense MK18, Geissele URG-I, PWS MK111 Mod 2, LMT Quad Rail, and a LaRue upper, with zero malfunctions reported.
+The Arc-Fire V2 is now shipping as of the May 2026 update.
+Pre-release testing ran over 5,000 rounds across multiple platforms including the DPMS Kitty Kat, Daniel Defense MK18, Geissele URG-I, PWS MK111 Mod 2, LMT Quad Rail, and a LaRue upper, with zero malfunctions reported.

 Are forced reset triggers legal in the US?